-DETRUTT, MICH - I HEE PRESS.
-APR 12 1899
+DETRUIT, MICH, - I HEE PHESS.

-It is an interesting fact that in January, 1894, Robert Buchanan produced in London a drama entitled "The Charlatan."
-Theosophy and hypnotism entered largely into it, but it seems to have been defective in that its title character, the Charlatan, was that its title character, the Charlatan, was really no charlatan at all.
+It is an interesting fact that in January,

+1894, Robert Buchanan produced in London

+a drama entitled "The Charlatan."
+Theo-

+a grama entitied re- Chartatan.
+Inco-sophy and hypnotism entered fargely into it, but it seems to have been defective in that its title character, the Charlatan, was that its title character, the Charatan, was really no charlatan at all.
 In the cast were many good players.
-Mr. and Mrs. Beerbohm Tree had the principal parts, and there were allocated for Nutcombe Gould, Fred Terry, Holman Harman and Irene Vanbrugh.
-11 1899
+Mr. and Mrs. Beer-bohm Tree had the principal parts, and bohm Tree had the principal parts, and there were allotments for Nutcombe Gould, Fred Terry, Holman Hapar, and Irene Vanbrugh.

+11 1899 APR